ericpruitt/swadr/README.md

     +-----------------------------+
     1 row in set (0.00 sec)

+**NOTE:** The examples above may not render correctly in a web browser.
+If both tables appear to be mis-sized / misaligned, try viewing this file in a terminal or text editor configured to use monospaced fonts.

 ### Option 1: setup.py / pip ###

 A setup.py file is provided that will install the "swadr" Python module and a